BitcoinDesign/Guide/guide/savings-wallet/time-based-recovery.md

       caption:
     - file: prevent-unlock/path-refresh-cosigner-notification
       alt:
-      caption: As soon as the refresh transaction has been signed by a co-signer, Bob receives another push notification.
+      caption: As soon as the refresh transaction has been signed by Alice, Bob receives another push notification.
-    - file: prevent-unlock/path-refresh-path-overview-before
+    - file: prevent-unlock/path-refresh-path-overview-after
       alt:
       caption: The counter has been reset to 180 days.
     - file: prevent-unlock/path-refresh-path-details-after